heim-rs/book/src/async/index.md

 Most common argument against it is the
-"how much time will one `syscall` take, am I right?", but in a worse case scenarios, it might take some unknown and unpredictable amount of time to do one simple operation, which is not what you usually expect from your operating system.
+"how much time will one `syscall` take, am I right?", but in a worse case scenarios, it might take some unknown and unpredictable amount of time to make one simple operation, which is not what you usually expect from your operating system.

 For example, it might take seconds [to read one file](https://unix.stackexchange.com/questions/451673/how-can-cat-proc-pid-cmdline-take-several-seconds)